-Discord is a VoIP application that is used by almost everyone these days for chatting purposes.
-Discord has a Windows app available for Windows users (despite having a web version accessible from browsers).
-Sometimes, the Windows Discord app doesn’t open for users.
-If you double click the executable file, nothing will happen.
+Discord app doesn’t open for users.
+If you double-click the executable file, nothing will happen.
 For some users, it does open but nothing appears on the screen, just a plain background appears on the screen and nothing else.
 A lot of users try to open the app after a reboot or a complete reinstall but that doesn’t seem to solve the issue as well.

 We don’t know for sure what stops Discord from opening but what we do know is that the discord app does run.
 If you open the task manager, you will the discord.exe in the running processes.
 So, we know that the discord runs but it just doesn’t show up on the screen.
 For people who are seeing just the grey screen, it might be because of discord trying to log you in and it’s stuck in the login process.
 So, the discord app doesn’t show anything on the screen because, well, it can’t log in.